rifk01/RTTI_OBFUSCATOR_NOBOOST/README.md

 Obfuscates all RTTI (Run-time type information) inside a binary so AC's can't catch you on it.

 Credits to https://github.com/koemeet/rtti-obfuscator!
-I've just got rid of the annoying boost dependencies :-)
+I've just got rid of the annoying boost dependencies. :-)

 ### Usage
 You can simply drop any binary into it and it outputs the obfuscated binary in `<relative-dir>/<filename>.tan.<extension>`.